 There are a lot of other features, like support for emoji’s, new operators, better security with CSPRNG (basically using OS’s Random Number Generator – used for Salting of passwords).

-Accordingly WordPress’s official stats it’s around 1% of sites using PHP 7.2.
-As of December 2016, WordPress.org actually bumped up their official recommendation for users from PHP 5.6 to PHP 7 or greater.
-You can see that a large majority of users, over 40%, are still running on PHP 5.6.
+Accordingly WordPress’s official stats it’s around 1% of sites using PHP 7.4.
+As of November 2019, WordPress.org actually bumped up their official recommendation for users from PHP 5.6 to PHP 7.4or greater.
+You can see that a large majority of users, over 29%, are still running on PHP 5.6.
 What’s even scarier is that over 39% of users are using unsupported PHP versions.

 Most of the website owners are dependent on their hosting providers to either install PHP Version on their hosting or most of the hosting providers just don’t support it.
 With TD Web Services, we are always ahead of the curve.
 We give you easy access within your cPanel to make switch to your PHP Versions.
 Giving you a lot more control.